percona/pxb-docs/docs/lock-options.md

 # lock-ddl-per-table option improvements

+!!! important

+    The lock-ddl-per-table option is deprecated in Percona Server for MySQL 8.0.
+Use --lock-ddl instead of this variable.

 To block DDL statements on an instance, Percona Server implemented LOCK TABLES FOR BACKUP.
 Percona XtraBackup uses this lock for the duration of the backup.
 This lock does not affect DML statements.